 Though not listed in the Eddas, Nerthus is seen by many modern Heathens to be one of the earliest Vanic deities.
 Since she has so many similarities with Freyr (agriculture/fertility deity; traditional procession in a wagon to bless the fields), a lot of the same offerings can likely be made to Her.
 As her name is also etymologically cognate with Njord’s, so offerings for Him may also work for Her.
 Historically, Nerthus’s offerings were often thrown into bogs, so giving your offering into a body of water would be particularly meaningful.

 Food: Beef and pork.
 Root vegetables; greens (both the bitter and the mild ones).
 Whole-grain breads and cheeses of all kinds.

 Drink: Cow or goat’s milk.
 Stout or other dark beers.

 Other offerings: Gold or amber necklaces, or other valuables.
 I’ve also heard of people offering Nerthus their secrets, if you have any; She takes them off of your chest and keeps them safely tucked away under the earth.

 (Vanir, by marriage to Njord)

-Unfortunately, Skadi is not as easy-going as Njord.
+Skadi, true to her jotun nature, does not seem to be as easy-going as Njord.
 She doesn’t suffer fools and does not value much of what our modern consumer culture has to offer.
 However, what She does value is hard work, and intent followed up by action.
 Hunting, fishing, and self-sufficiency are in Her domain.
-(And booze.
+(And alcohol.
 She is a Norse deity, after all.)